Skip to main content

 Text Labels

-Use text labels to change the words visitors see in the chatbot.
+Open Chatbot settings > Display > Chat text to change the words visitors see in the chatbot.

 Security and Privacy